lee-dan/DragonFruit-LLM/README.md

 ## Executive Summary

-**FailProofLLM** is a comprehensive platform designed to systematically stress-test, analyze, and improve the robustness of Large Language Models (LLMs) and AI agents.
+**DragonFruit** is a comprehensive platform designed to systematically stress-test, analyze, and improve the robustness of Large Language Models (LLMs) and AI agents.
 Built for the **Hack Nation MIT hackathon**, this platform addresses the critical gap between LLM capabilities and reliability requirements through advanced adversarial testing, hallucination detection, and automated failure analysis.

 ### Key Value Propositions